nextcloud/spreed/docs/breakout-rooms.md

 Group and public conversations can be used to host breakout rooms.

-* Only moderators can configure and remove breakout out rooms
+* Only moderators can configure and remove breakout rooms
-* Only moderators can start and stop breakout out rooms
+* Only moderators can start and stop breakout rooms
 * Moderators in the parent conversation are added as moderators to all breakout rooms and remove from all on demotion

 ## Base endpoint